yactouat/www.yactouat.com-fr/README.md

   - to push a tag => `git tag tag_name && git push origin tag_name`
 - one for staging, that runs for each commit that is not on the main branch; as I work alone I allow myself to do this for now, but if you're using this repo as a template, you may want to consider a unique staging branch and restrict the trigger to that branch
 - cloud build steps are specified in the `gcp` folder
-- all images are sent to GCP's Artifact Registry and not Container Registry
+- in my project, all images are sent to GCP's Artifact Registry and not Container Registry

 ## mapping a domain to your Cloud Run service